 To sign up, simply register online by clicking the “Login/ Register” button on www.sdax.co.
-When sign-up is confirmed, submit your identification documents.
+You will be guided throughout the sign-up process.

 Once your application is processed and approved, you will receive an email.
 For successful applications, you’ll be able to log in upon receiving the email.